RealJavaDoe/reimagined-sniffle/README.md

 - and a password generator (PasswordGenerator.java).

-I wrote them in Java.
+I wrote them all in Java.
 Hope it will help you!